 Admissions - Latest Information

-We are now taking registrations for 2020, 2021 and beyond.
-Please contact the Headmaster's PA via e-mail: email@example.com or telephone 01483 760943 if you have any queries or require further information.
+We are now taking registrations for 2023, 2024 and beyond.
+Please contact the Admissions team via e-mail: email@example.com or telephone 01483 760943 if you have any queries or require further information.
 Please also see 'Admissions - Frequently Asked Questions' below.

 Admissions Policy and Procedure

-Deciding on the right school for your child is very important and we believe that a personal visit is invaluable.
+Deciding on the right school for your child is very important and we believe that a personal visit is invaluable if at all possible.

 We very much hope that you and your child will visit St. Andrew’s School.
-Following the partial re-opening of the school, we encourage everyone interested in visiting our school and/or registering with us, to complete the 'Register Your Interest' form.
-We will then be in touch to organise a socially distanced personal tour with our Headmaster at your convenience.
-If you have any questions please contact the Headmaster’s PA via e-mail: firstname.lastname@example.org or telephone 01483 760943.
+We encourage everyone interested in visiting our school and/or registering with us, to complete the 'Register Your Interest' form.
+We will then be in touch to organise either a personal tour with our Headmaster at your convenience or a video meeting.
+If you have any questions please contact the Admissions team via e-mail: firstname.lastname@example.org or telephone 01483 760943.

 We usually hold three open mornings, one each term, which give a general introduction to the school.

 The usual point of entry is into the Nursery (age 3).
 We may also have occasional places at other ages.
-Please contact the Headmaster’s PA for details.
+Please contact the Admissions team for details.

 Our admissions policy from Nursery up to Year 1 is non-selective and is operated on a registration basis.

-Pupils wishing to enter the school from Year 2 onwards will be given a broad based assessment prior to a place being offered.
+Pupils wishing to enter the school from Year 2 onwards will need to provide their most recent school report for review prior to a place being offered.

 Unless confirmed in advance, waiting list places for the forthcoming academic year (September) may be confirmed at the start of the Summer term (April) when occasionally places become available.